simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-01-12
+<br />**Date image released:**  2024-01-13
-<br />**This image is owned by:**  Michael Luy
+<br />**This image is owned by:**  Radoslav Zboran
-<br />**Title of the image:**  Good Morning Moon
+<br />**Title of the image:**  Circling the Sun
-<br />**Description for the image:**  Yesterday, the Moon was New.
-But on January 9, early morning risers around planet Earth were treated to the sight of an old Moon, low in the east as the sky grew bright before dawn.
-Above the city of Saarburg in Rhineland-Palatinate, western Germany, this simple snapshot found the waning Moon's sunlit crescent just before sunrise.
-But also never wandering far from the Sun in Earth's sky, inner planets Venus and Mercury shared the cold morning skyview.
-In the foreground are the historic city's tower and castle with ruins from the 10th century.
+<br />**Description for the image:**  rth's orbit around the Sun is not a circle, it's an ellipse.
+The point along its elliptical orbit where our fair planet is closest to the Sun is called perihelion.
+This year, perihelion was on January 2 at 01:00 UTC, with the Earth about 3 million miles closer to the Sun than it was at aphelion (last July 6), the farthest point in its elliptical orbit.
+Of course, distance from the Sun doesn't determine the seasons, and it doesn't the determine size of Sun halos.
+Easier to see with the Sun hidden behind a tall tree trunk, this beautiful ice halo forms a 22 degree-wide circle around the Sun, recorded while strolling through the countryside near Heroldstatt, Germany.
+The Sun halo's 22 degree angular diameter is determined by the six-sided geometry of water ice crystals drifting high in planet Earth's atmosphere.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/HimmlichesDreieckSaarburg_TWAN_mercurybildweb.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/22halo_Zboran.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).